-- a) Violations of Law (SMC holds the right to address any conduct occurring on or off campus that may be construed as alleged or potential violations of local, state or federal law.) - b) Falsification - i) Knowingly furnishing or possessing false, falsified or forged materials, documents, accounts, records, identification or financial instruments. - c) Election Tampering - i) Tampering with the election of any college-recognized student organization. - d) Trademark - i) Unauthorized use (including misuse) of college or organization names and images. - e) IT and Acceptable Use - i) Students may not manipulate, tamper with, or duplicate any college computer hardware, firmware, software programs, associated documents, or other network devices. - f) Abuse of Conduct Process - Abuse or interference with, College processes including conduct and academic integrity hearings including but not limited to - ii) Falsification, distortion, or misrepresentation of information. - iii) Attempting to discourage an individual's proper participation in, or use of, the campus conduct system. - iv) Harassment (verbal or physical) and/or intimidation of a member of a campus conduct body prior to, during, and/or following a campus proceeding. - v) Influencing, or attempting to influence, another person to commit an abuse of campus conduct system. - vi) Failure to comply with the sanctions imposed by the campus conduct system. - vii) Collusion with another to violate the code of student conduct. - viii) Complicity with or failure of any student/group to (appropriately) address known or obvious violations of the code of student conduct or law. - g) Failure to Comply - i) Failure to comply with the reasonable directives of College officials or law enforcement officers during the performance of their duties and/or failure to identify oneself to these persons when requested to do so. - h) Posting - i) Posting fliers on campus properties that are not approved or in undesignated areas of the campus. - i) Injurious Conduct - i) Any conduct not specifically stated herein which adversely affects the educational processes of the College or the rights of the members of the College community or others is prohibited.
+- a) Violations of Law (SMC holds the right to address any conduct occurring on or off campus that may be construed as alleged or potential violations of local, state or federal law.) - b) Falsification - i) Knowingly furnishing or possessing false, falsified or forged materials, documents, accounts, records, identification or financial instruments. - c) Trademark - i) Unauthorized use (including misuse) of college or organization names and images. - d) IT and Acceptable Use - i) Students may not manipulate, tamper with, or duplicate any college computer hardware, firmware, software programs, associated documents, or other network devices. - ii) Violation of Information Technology policies. - e) Abuse of Conduct Process - i) Abuse of, or interference with, College processes including conduct and academic integrity hearings including but not limited to - ii) Failure to comply with the sanctions imposed by the campus conduct system. - iii) Collusion with another to violate the code of student conduct. - iv) Complicity with or failure of any student/group to (appropriately) address known or obvious violations of the code of student conduct or law. - v) Influencing, or attempting to influence, another person to commit an abuse of campus conduct system. - f) Falsification, distortion, or misrepresentation of information.

+- i) Attempting to discourage an individual's proper participation in, or use of, the campus conduct system. - g) Harassment (verbal or physical) and/or intimidation of a member of a campus conduct body prior to, during, and/or following a campus proceeding. - h) Failure to Comply - i) Failure to comply with the reasonable directives of College officials or law enforcement officers during the performance of their duties and/or failure to identify oneself to these persons when requested to do so. - i) Posting - i) Posting fliers on campus properties that are not approved or in undesignated areas of the campus. - j) Injurious Conduct - i) Any conduct not specifically stated herein which adversely affects the educational processes of the College or the rights of the members of the College community or others is prohibited.